Visyond/website-hugo/site/content/solutions/financial-modeling-software-for-energy-industry.md

       - text: Prevent version chaos and see history of changes
       - text: Reduce risk of errors and architectural changes in the model
       - text: 'Understand spreadsheet structure, detect errors and anomalies'
-    descr: >-
-      You will have **complete control over your projects at every step of the way**, while Visyond ensures data security and integrity, identifies errors, tracks changes, and documents the information flows.

-      <br><br>

-      You will be able to compare scenarios on-the-fly, identify the most important cells, and carry out, in minutes, analyses that skilled professionals prepare in hours or days without worrying about deleting or changing your collaborators’ work or exporting data every time there is a change in the spreadsheet.
+    descr: "Have **complete control over your energy and utility projects at every step of the way**, while Visyond ensures data security and integrity of your models, identifies errors in your spreadsheets, tracks collaborators work, and documents the information flows.\r\n<br><br>\r\nInstantly identify the impact of the important business drivers, visualize and compare scenarios (i.e. Budget vs. Actual) on-the-fly, automate self-service analytics and, in minutes, carry out analyses that skilled professionals prepare in hours or days, without exporting data every time there is a change in the model.\r\n<br><br>\r\nEmpower collaborative self-service planning, budgeting, forecasting and analytics without the fear of deleting or changing your collaborators’ work.\r\n"
     files:
       - descr: >-
           Instantly visualize the impact of important business drivers with